What is a central heating inhibitor and do you need it?

 Radiator sludge is a result of a mixture of dirt, scale, and rust that builds up over time in your central heating system.
 This thick gloop forms at the bottom of your pipes and radiators, preventing water from flowing properly through the system and allowing radiators to heat up efficiently.

 Here’s where the inhibitor steps in.
 The inhibitor’s chemicals work together, and the chemical reaction reduces the sludge buildup in your central heating system.
-When use in conjunction with a magnetic filter, these can really help keep your metal pipes clear for years and years.

 Is a central heating inhibitor required?